drandreaskrueger/chainhammer/docs/cloud.md

 ```

 ##### chainhammer main repo and dependencies install
+git clone, softlink for easier access, then changedir ... and INSTALL a lot of things:
 ```
 git clone https://github.com/drandreaskrueger/chainhammer.git drandreaskrueger_chainhammer
-cd drandreaskrueger_chainhammer
+ln -s drandreaskrueger_chainhammer CH cd ~/CH

 scripts/install.sh
 ```

-it stops before each step.
+The script stops before each step.
 Please report any errors as an issue on github, thanks.
 Yes, compiling `geth` takes long - please help us with [this idea](reproduce_outdated.md#geth-dockerized-please-help) to avoid that, thanks.

 **Important:** Now LOGOUT and reconnect, so that docker daemon starts working for this user:

     exit
     ssh chainhammer
-    cd drandreaskrueger_chainhammer
+    cd CH

 ##### testing: unittests and integration tests